python-parsy/parsy/docs/howto/lexing.rst

 ==========

-Our second example illustrates lexing and then parsing a sequence of mathematical operations, e.g "1 + 2 * 3 + 4", with precedence.
+Our second example illustrates lexing and then parsing a sequence of mathematical operations, e.g "1 + 2 * (3 - 4.5)", with precedence.

-In this case, while doing the parsing stage, instead of building up an AST of objects representing the operations, it actually evaluates the expression.
+In this case, while doing the parsing stage, instead of building up an AST of objects representing the operations, the parser actually evaluates the expression.

 .. literalinclude:: ../../examples/simple_eval.py
    :language: python